Skip to Content

 Best Cliff Jumping Spots In Bohol: Complete Guide

-Bohol isn’t known as a cliff jumping hotspot but as I’ve discovered all over the world, where there is water there are jumps.
+Bohol isn’t known as a cliff jumping hotspot, but as I’ve discovered all over the world, where there is water there are jumps.
 I’ve visited Bohol twice and both times I’ve jumped at multiple locations.
 I didn’t find any monster jumps, but I’m sure there would be some with the volume of waterfalls on this beautiful island.
-Most of the jumps ranged from 3-10 meters and they varied in difficulty and level of danger.
+Most of the cliff jumps I found on Bohol ranged from 3-10 meters and they varied in difficulty and level of danger.

 Before I go into the details of each location it is important to remember the following when cliff jumping: